hydrostack/hydro/README.md

 <script defer src="~/hydro/alpine.js" asp-append-version="true"></script>
 ```

-For Alpine.js you can use CDN as shown above or you can host it yourself.

 ## Quick start
 To create Hydro component, go to your components folder, for example in case of Razor Pages: `~/Pages/Components/`, and create these files: